15 June, 2020

 Al-Otaibi’s paper focused on an offshore site in the central Red Sea, where they

 collected water samples from fixed depths down to 700 meters periodically over two years.
-They measured the 5e8e73fec45b95006b050542abundance and cellular characteristics of different autotrophic and heterotrophic picoplankton groups, while monitoring environmental variables.“Our fine-resolution sampling meant we documented direct and sustained predator-prey dynamics between viruses and their bacterial hosts,” says Sabbagh.
+They measured the abundance and cellular characteristics of different autotrophic and heterotrophic picoplankton groups, while monitoring environmental variables.“Our fine-resolution sampling meant we documented direct and sustained predator-prey dynamics between viruses and their bacterial hosts,” says Sabbagh.
 “Mortality due to viruses, along with nanoflagellate grazing, seemed to dominate Red Sea coastal bacterioplankton losses throughout much of the year.
 This suggests that top-down control is fundamental in regulating bacterial abundance.”

 “Our results showed a clear seasonal variation, particularly in surface groups (the upper 100 meters), with a peak in numbers of autotrophic picoplankton in summer and a lull in winter,” says Al-Otaibi.
 “Importantly, our study is the first detailed account of the effect of vertical gradients on the distribution of picoplankton communities over the seasons.
 This seasonality should be included in all future studies of the Red Sea pelagic ecosystem.”